masaki925/cv/en/readme.md

 ## Summary

-Data Application Engineer with over 14 years of experience.
+Software Engineer with over 14 years of experience.

 Strength: